 While pimavanserin has been approved in the U.S. by the FDA for the treatment of hallucinations and delusions associated with PDP, it has not been approved by the FDA for any other indications, and it has not been approved in any other jurisdiction for this indication or for any other indication.
 In order to market pimavanserin for other indications or in other jurisdictions, we must obtain regulatory approval for each of those indications and in each of the applicable jurisdictions, and we may never be able to obtain such approval.
 Approval of NUPLAZID by the FDA for the treatment of hallucinations and delusions associated with PDP does not ensure that foreign jurisdictions will also approve NUPLAZID for that indication, nor does it ensure that NUPLAZID will be approved by the FDA for any other indication.
 For example, following the successful completion of our Phase 3 HARMONY study, we submitted an sNDA to the FDA for the treatment of DRP on June 3, 2020.
 In July 2020 the FDA notified us of its filing of our sNDA with a filing date of August 2, 2020 and a PDUFA target action date of April 3, 2021.
 As part of its filing communication, the FDA advised us that it had not identified any potential review issues at that point in its evaluation and at that time was not planning to hold an Advisory Committee meeting.
 On March 3, 2021, we received a notification from the FDA stating that it had identified deficiencies that preclude discussion of labeling and post-marketing requirements/commitments.
 The notification did not specify the deficiencies identified by the FDA.
 On April 2, 2021, we received a CRL from the FDA, indicating that the FDA had completed its review of the application and determined that it could not be approved in its present form.
 In the CRL, the FDA cited a lack of statistical significance in some of the subgroups of dementia, and insufficient numbers of patients with certain less common dementia subtypes as lack of substantial evidence of effectiveness to support approval.
-We plan to meet with the FDA to address the CRL and determine potential next steps toward approval of pimavanserin in DRP.
+We conducted a Type A meeting at which the FDA reiterated its stated position in the CRL, that pimavanserin should be studied by individual subgroups of DRP, and advised us that the best path forward is to conduct an additional clinical study.
+However, the FDA was also open to reviewing additional analyses from the HARMONY and -019 studies in support of a potential resubmission without an additional clinical study.
+We are now planning to meet with the FDA to further discuss later this year.
 In light of these developments, it is currently unclear when, or whether, approval of pimavanserin in DRP can be obtained.
 Depending on the outcome of our future discussions with the FDA, we could be required to conduct additional costly and time-consuming clinical trials or other studies to support a subsequent request for approval in DRP, or to forego further development of pimavanserin in DRP, which could substantially delay or prevent approval of pimavanserin in DRP or limit our market opportunity in that indication.